 How to Plan a Trip to Tahiti Like a Pro

 The islands of Tahiti have sparked the idyllic image of a paradise on Earth ever since the first contact between European explorers and native Polynesians.
-Though hard to find these days on the tourist map, these exotic islands in the South Pacific still retain much of their original allure.
+These exotic islands in the South Pacific still retain much of their original allure.
 A vacation to Tahiti has a lasting effect on every visitor.
 The sheer beauty of its islands and the friendliness of its people are second to none.
-Learn how to plan a trip to Tahiti with this guide and experience the magic of Tahiti on a vacation that will change your life.
+Learn how to plan a trip to Tahiti with this in-depth guide and experience the magic of Tahiti on a vacation that will change your life.

 Heading off to French Polynesia?
 In-depth island guides to all 5 archipelagos await you, including sample itineraries and essential travel tips & tricks.